 According to the GDPR provisions, it is for the controllers to perform a DPIA where required.

-DPIA should be carried out with the help of the Data Protection Officer (see here duties of DPO) where a DPO has been appointed and of any relevant processor(s).
+DPIA should be carried out with the help of the Data Protection Officer (see here the duties of the DPO) where a DPO has been appointed and of any relevant processor(s).

 2. What data processing is subject to a DPIA?